 Wolves uphold a zero tolerance policy towards any bullying, harassment, or discrimination, either verbal or physical, by visitors to the Stadium or employees.
 The Club is an equal opportunities employer who is committed to upholding the principles of equality, diversity and human rights.
 If you see, hear, or are the victim of racial, homophobic or disability abuse call Kick it Out: 0800 169 9414.

 Wolves take very seriously their responsibility to protect those children and vulnerable adults, who come into contact with the Club.
-If you have any questions regarding child & vulnerable adult safeguarding at Wolves, then please contact Paul Richards, Head of Safeguarding at Wolves
+If you have any questions regarding child & vulnerable adult safeguarding at Wolves, then please contact Paul Richards, Club Safeguarding Services Manager.

 Wolves Community Trust are the Club’s registered charity, supporting Wolverhampton and the surrounding area via a number of projects and initiatives based on five core themes: Community Sports, Health, Education & Enterprise, Inclusion and, via Wolves Aid, Community Donations.

-Wolves Community Trust works hand-in-hand with key partners such as: Wolverhampton’s Public Health Team, West Midlands Police, University of Wolverhampton, Wolverhampton College and the Premier League and the Football League.
+Wolves Community Trust works hand-in-hand with key partners such as: Wolverhampton’s Public Health Team, West Midlands Police, University of Wolverhampton, Wolverhampton College and the Premier League and the EFL.
 Visit wolvescommunitytrust.org.uk for more information.

 The Independent Football Ombudsman, Suite 49,